Harvesting of a stochastic population under a mixed regular-singular control formulation: Further Remarks

-\section{Further remarks}
+\section{Further Remarks}

 This paper has been devoted to the study of a generalized harvesting problem for a stochastic population.
 We have established the finiteness and continuity of the value function.
-Moreover, we have shown that for common population systems, it is important to maintain the population size of species in a bounded set.
-We also study the impact of large white noise on harvesting.
+Moreover, we have shown that for common population systems, it is important to maintain the population size in a bounded set.
+We have also studied the impact of large white noise on harvesting.
 A numerical algorithm has been constructed by the Markov chain approximation methods.
 The numerical experiments have revealed the effect of Markovian switching and control costs associated with harvesting/renewing activities.
 It has been observed that under a mixed singular-control formulation, the decision makers have more options to harvest or renew the species, which is much more beneficial than the known models with no renewing, or with only one control component.
 Moreover, the state constraint provides an effective strategy for sustainable purpose.

 In this paper, we focus on single species.
 The development in this paper can be carried over to the multidimensional case.
-However, in order to identify the bounded set that the population sizes should be in, one needs to be careful to handle the interaction between species.
+As for single species models (Theorem \ref{thm:3}), it appears that the controller should keep the population sizes in a bounded set.
+However, in order to identify such a bounded set, one needs to be careful to handle the interaction between species.
 Although multidimensional systems can be handled, the multidimensional structure added more difficulty to study the impact of large white noise.
 The computation of multidimensional ecosystems with many constraints and controls is another challenging task.
 In addition, one can also consider the problem under other constraints, random prices, and random cost functions.